xyflow/react-flow-docs/docs/guides/panning-and-zooming.md

 If you prefer figma/sketch/design tool controls you can set `panOnScroll={true}` and `selectionOnDrag={true}`:

-- pan: scroll, middle or right mouse
+- pan: Space + drag mouse, scroll, middle or right mouse
 - zoom: pitch or cmd + scroll
 - create selection: drag mouse